ysndr/MSc-Thesis/chapter/background.md

   deeply = {
     nested = {
       record = {
-        field = true
+        field = true,
       }
     }
   }
 }
 ```

-Yet, on a syntax level different Nickel generates a different representation.
+Yet, on a syntax level  Nickel generates a different representation.